 Recruiting coordinator jobs are some of the most challenging jobs on a team.
 A recruiting coordinator spends long hours in the office and on the field.
 They must have a four-year degree and experience evaluating athletes both on the field and in the classroom.

 Aspiring recruiting coordinators should have a goal of obtaining a four-year degree in something such as kinesiology or sports management.
-Kinesiology will give them experience understanding athletes’ bodies and movements required on the field.
-Sports management will allow recruiting coordinators to gain experience on sports’ managerial and business side.
+Kinesiology will give them experience in understanding athletes’ bodies and movements required on the field.
+Sports management will allow recruiting coordinators to gain experience on the sports’ managerial and business side.